Ground Support Equipment: The team on the ground that helps Delta take flight

 When you look out the window at the airport, you will see an entire ecosystem working together to get you to your destination: Your bag being pulled in a cart to your aircraft, jet bridges connecting to your plane and many other carts, trucks, belts and ramps.
 What you will not see are the hours of hard work done in Delta’s Ground Support Equipment (GSE) shops to ensure these machines operate smoothly.

 The GSE team is responsible for maintaining Delta’s machinery on the ground at airports all over the world.
-Delta has over 400,000 individual pieces of equipment that, when working together, helps to run a seamless operation.
-However, this equipment needs to be serviced routinely to ensure it operates safely and reliably.
-This is where our behind-the-scenes team comes into play.
-Our team of skilled GSE mechanics and technicians work around the clock to keep our people safe, our systems moving and our customers satisfied.
+Delta has over 400,000 individual pieces of equipment that, when working together, help run a smooth operation.
+This equipment needs to be serviced routinely to ensure it operates safely and reliably, which is where our behind-the-scenes team shines.

 Next time you are sitting at a gate looking out the window or walking onto your plane, remember the teamwork that makes it all possible.